 We develop proprietary software and have obtained the rights to publish and distribute software developed by third-parties.
 We attempt to protect our software and production techniques under patent, copyright, trademark and trade secret laws as well as through contractual restrictions on disclosure, copying and distribution.
 Nonetheless, our software is susceptible to piracy and unauthorized copying, and third-parties may potentially exploit or misappropriate our intellectual property and proprietary information, causing significant reputational damage.
 Unauthorized third-parties, for example, may be able to copy or to reverse engineer our software to obtain and use programming or production techniques that we regard as proprietary.
 Well organized piracy operations have also proliferated in recent years, resulting in the ability to download pirated copies of our software over the Internet.
-Although we attempt to incorporate protective measures into our software tools and modifications that enable consumers to cheat in games harm the experience of players who play fairly and could negatively impact the volume of microtransactions or purchases of downloadable content.
+Although we attempt to incorporate protective measures into our software, piracy of our products could negatively affect our future profitability.
+In addition, "cheating" programs or other unauthorized software tools and modifications that enable consumers to cheat in games harm the experience of players who play fairly and could negatively impact the volume of microtransactions or purchases of downloadable content.
 Also, vulnerabilities in the design of our applications and of the platforms upon which they run could be discovered after their release.
 This may lead to lost revenues from paying consumers or increased cost of developing technological measures to respond to these, either of which could negatively affect our business.